-Comments must be received on or before December 18, 2000.
-Comments on the requested amendments to delete uses and the requested registration cancellations must be submitted to the address provided in ADDRESSES and identified by docket control number OPP-34203E.
+Comments, identified by docket control number OPP-34203F, must be received on or before July 27, 2001.
+Comments on the requested amendments to delete uses and the requested registration cancellations must be submitted to the address provided below and identified by docket control number OPP-34203F.

 FOR FURTHER INFORMATION CONTACT:

 This announcement consists of three parts.
 The first part contains general information.
 The second part addresses the registrants' requests for registration cancellations and amendments to delete uses.
-And the third part proposes existing stock provisions that will be set forth in the cancellation order that the Agency intends to issue at the close of the comment period for this announcement.
+The third part proposes existing stock provisions that will be set forth in the cancellation order that the Agency Start Printed Page 34185intends to issue at the close of the comment period for this announcement.

 I. General Information